 Cloudy Bay broke the winemaking rules to create a sophisticated style of New Zealand Sauvignon Blanc made through wild fermentation and aging in old French oak.

-Batches of fruit from our selected vineyards were picked according to flavour profile.
-Our grapes were harvested in the cool of night to preserve fruit flavour and loaded immediately into our presses.
+Harvest 2013 passed quickly with varieties ripening at similar rates due to the remarkably uniform growing season.
+The grapes were harvested in the cool of night to preserve fruit flavour and loaded in whole bunches immediately into presses.

-After settling the juice for a period of two to three days, the juice was racked directly to French oak barrel (around 8% new) .
-The wild fermentation was typically slow, taking up to 8 months, and was followed by partial malolactic fermentation.
-The wine remained in barrel on yeast lees until October 2013, when it was racked and lightly fined for clarity.
+After settling for a period of 24 hours, the juice was racked directly to French oak barrels (8% new) and allowed to undergo a wild fermentation with indigenous yeasts.
+Primary fermentation completed in 4-5 months, while partial malolactic fermentation tempered its fresh acidity.
+The wine remained in barrel on yeast lees until October 2014, when it was racked and lightly fined for clarity.